Barchid/Presentations/text_english_snn.md

 ### Definition
 An SNN is composed of spiking neurons.
 These neurons communicate asynchronously through discrete events known as spikes.
 There are numerous models to design the behaviour of spiking neurons, but one of the most popular and simplest model is the Leaky Integrate-and-Fire model, or LIF for short.

-A LIF neuron has a membrane potential V that is excited when it receives input spikes from the presynaptic neurons.
+**FRAGMENT** A LIF neuron has a membrane potential V that is excited when it receives input spikes from the presynaptic neurons.
 When the membrane is not excited, it slowly returns to its resting potential, which is equal to 0 here.

 Once the membrane potential exceeds a defined threshold theta, the LIF neuron emits a spike to its post-synaptic neurons and the membrane potential is reset to its resting potential.